andreiw/RaspberryPiPkg/readme.md

 and [Microsoft's 32-bit](https://github.com/ms-iot/RPi-UEFI/tree/ms-iot/Pi3BoardPkg) implementations.

-Initially, this was supposed to be an easy walk in the park, where the Microsoft drivers just sorta slid into Ard's UEFI implementation, and I would call it a day.
+Initially, this was supposed to be an easy walk in the park, where the Microsoft drivers somewhat slid into Ard's UEFI implementation, and I would call it a day.
 Instead, it turned out to be a severely more frustrating experience :-).